Nesquiko/swimlogs/doc/usecase/training_display.md

 ## Description

-User wants to see a training on specific day.
+User wants to see one specific training.

 ## Success Scenario

 1. User selects one training from list of trainings
 2. The whole trainig is displayed

-## Extensions

-- 2A: System isn't responding
-  1. Inform user